SaadAAkash/kolpokoushol/src/content/post/build-your-most-creative-ideas.md

 However, what might get neglected in this kind of “thinking big” attitude are the other “small” things that make up our individual daily lives.
 Thinking big is important but we can think big by focusing on the neglected, “small” problems as well.

 There are plenty of problems that get solved in our kitchens, offices, schools, local neighborhoods, and beyond.
 These improve our lived experiences significantly.
 Starting from innovative ways to hang your clothes to dry inside the room (because we don’t have enough space), to making music using instruments built from cheap natural parts, to methods to detoxify your food from harmful chemicals because distributors won’t stop using colors and preservatives – our people have been innovating at a breakneck pace, but they do not qualify as “smart” innovations in the tide of new “fancy tech”.

 These “small” solutions currently spread via a social learning process.
 I have seen how my grandmother built small tools out of everyday materials to aid her cooking process, and I have adopted some of those techniques when I cook now.
-This process tends to be localized (my grandmother passing on her techniques to her family), and evolves in an organic manner (her tools evolved in my hands because I iterated on her design and had different parts to build them).
+This process tends to be localized (my grandmother passing on her techniques to her family), and evolves in an organic manner (her tools evolved in my hands because I iterated on her design and had different parts to build with).
 However, are there better, more fluid ways to create and spread such innovation organically, and in a manner so they are not localized?

 ![Creativity Tools](/images/posts/creativity.png)